pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 > This signature is only meaningful for the timestamp contained in it.

 This avoids the apparent contradiction of RFC1991, by not even attempting to explain the semantics.
-And there's still no description of how we should construct one.
+And there's still no explicit construction given.

-Then [RFC4880](https://datatracker.ietf.org/doc/html/rfc4880) defines a new signature type 0x50, which is:
+Then [RFC4880](https://datatracker.ietf.org/doc/html/rfc4880) defines a new signature type 0x50, which is defined as:

-> 0x50: Third-Party Confirmation signature.
 > This signature is a signature over some other OpenPGP Signature packet(s).
 > It is analogous to a notary seal on the signed data.

-Which sounds very similar to the description of type 0x40 sigs in RFC1991.
+This sounds very similar to the second use case for type 0x40 sigs in RFC1991.
 But unlike 0x40, which remains ambiguous, a concrete construction is given.

 Note also that there is a key usage flag for timestamping.